PIfDJAKg/Multi_Finder/README.md

 ## 🛠️ Installation 🛠️
+### For Chrome/Chromium-based browsers:
 1. Download the Zip file from the releases page
 2. Unzip the archive to any location
 3. Go to `chrome://extensions/`
 4. Enable ___«Developer Mode»___
 5. Click ___«Load unpacked extension»___ and select the project folder

+### For Firefox:
+1. Download the Zip file from the releases page
+2. Unzip the archive to any location
+3. Go to `about:debugging#/runtime/this-firefox`
+4. Click ___«Load Temporary Add-on»___
+5. Select the `manifest.json` file from the project folder

+## 🧪 Testing in Firefox 🧪
+To test the extension in Firefox:
+1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
+2. Click ___«Load Temporary Add-on»___
+3. Select the `manifest.json` file from the project folder
+4. Verify the extension is loaded:
+   - ✅ Extension icon is visible in the toolbar
+   - ✅ Popup opens when clicking the icon
+   - ✅ Search functionality works from popup
+   - ✅ Context menu appears when selecting text
+   - ✅ Context menu items open new tabs with search results

 ## ⚙️ How to use ⚙️
 ### 🔍 Via the context menu 🔍